DanielPolatajko/ukaiforum_inspect_workshop/README.md

 The demo walks through:
 - how to build a basic evaluation in Inspect
+- how to analyse results using the Inspect Log Viewer and Weights & Biases
 - how to run a more complex benchmark from Inspect Evals

-- how to analyse results using the Inspect Log Viewer and Weights & Biases.
+You can get started by following the instructions in [TUTORIAL.md](./TUTORIAL.md)

 ## Colab